 The hairs that actually singe, and the follicles that are affected, will result in some hair loss, be it mild or patchy.
 The hair will not grow back thicker in these areas, and may even grow back less and thinner!

 A. Brown spots are always likely to recur because the cells in that area are “permanently” damaged and will always have the tendency to turn the skin brown in those spots.
-Once you have had a successful session of IPL, maintain a diligent, major routine of sun protection ALL THE TIME, and the spots will recur more slowly or not at all.
+Once you have had a successful session of IPL, continue to maintain a diligent, major routine of sun protection ALL THE TIME so that the spots will recur more slowly or not at all.
 Make sure your treatments are optimal for your skin type and as powerful as you can safely tolerate with no side effects, so that you get the most out of it, but remember the machine is only getting you started.
 It is your job to maintain the improvement.

 Darker pigmented individuals have a higher tendency to repigment.
 With this in mind, suppressing the pigment cells both before and after treatment with a bleaching agent like hydroquinone is also prudent.